 To their credit, this fear isn’t totally unfounded since wealthy clients are typically more knowledgeable about real estate than traditional clients.
 It’s common for them to have gained some of their wealth from real estate, so they may ask more questions, require a more in-depth understanding of market trends, or need a more specialized approach for their particular goals.

-Before you prospect for wealthy clients, work on becoming a resource
+Before you begin finding wealthy clients, work on becoming a resource

 If you don’t have any experience, knowledge, and enthusiasm can go a long way.
 Set aside an hour or two each day to immerse yourself in industry topics like: